modular/modular/KGEN/docs/public/programming-manual.md

         use(self)  # Safe to use immediately!
 ```

-Similarly, it is completely safe for initializers in Mojo to completely
+Similarly, it is safe for initializers in Mojo to completely
-overwrite `self`, e.g. by delegating to other initializers:
+overwrite `self`, such as by delegating to other initializers:

 ```mojo
 struct TwoStrings: